Best Secured Personal Loan Rates From 3.50% in September 2025

 • Auto equity loan: Auto equity is how much value you have in your vehicle, minus what you currently owe on your auto loan and depreciation.
 An auto equity loan lets you borrow from that.

 • Joint loan: A joint loan is a personal loan that you share with another person.
-Joining forces with someone who has good credit can help you get approved if you don’t qualify for a loan by yourself.
+Borrowing with someone who has good credit can help you get approved if you don’t qualify for a loan by yourself.

 If you need to establish or improve your credit